top of page

 Yorkshire Showground - Entry via the main Pavilions entrance on Wetherby Rd, which will be marked Yellow Gate on YAS/Show signage

-When not otherwise engaged, Charles runs an arable and sheep farm at Appleton Roebuck and was possibly the only one of us oblivious to the heat on a meltingly hot Sunday afternoon.
+When not otherwise engaged, Charles runs an arable and sheep farm at Appleton Roebuck and was possibly the only one of the party oblivious to the heat on a meltingly hot Sunday afternoon.
 A charming and extremely knowledgeable host, his fund of amusing anecdotes brought the whole experience to life with highlights almost too numerous to mention.
-We enjoyed a visit to the President’s Balcony (see the photo), to the sheds where the largest bulls sheltered, and outside where, almost to our envy, other cattle were being hosed down against the heat.
-After that, it was off to the parlour where £175,000 of kit not only milked a cow with eye-watering efficiency but also tested it for ailments such as mastitis.
-Even so, my favourite moment had to be in the main ring when I was allowed to sit on the cushion laid out for use by Princess Anne later in the week!
+The group enjoyed a visit to the President’s Balcony, to the sheds where the largest bulls sheltered, and outside where other cattle were being hosed down against the heat.
+Then it was off to the parlour where £175,000’s worth of kit not only milked a cow with eye-watering efficiency but also tested it for ailments such as mastitis.
+One or two members were even allowed to sit on the cushion laid out for use by Princess Anne later in the week!

 bottom of page